-Figure 2-3: SCCS Abstract Service Components for Earth-Space Link Terminals
+Figure 2-3: Functional Resource Strata for Earth-Space Link Terminals

 The Forward Physical Channel Transmission and Return Physical Channel Reception ASCs represent the RF modulation, (future) optical modulation, and radiometric measurement functions that are performed as part of SLS Service Packages.
 With respect to the SCCS SM Enterprise Model functions, the Forward Physical Channel Transmission and Return Physical Channel Reception ASCs are part of the Space Link Processing function of the Provider CSSS.